bogdan-tanygin/ffans/README.rst

 About
 -----
-The FFANS is a molecular dynamics and micromagnetics based simulation package.
-It is powered by an interactive 3D method allowing researchers to investigate physical process continuously in most obvious and visual form.
+The FFANS is a molecular dynamics and dipole-dipole micromagnetics based simulation package.
+It is powered by an interactive orthographic and perspective 3D presentation layer allowing researchers to investigate physical process continuously in most obvious and visual form.
 Atomic object of simulation is a nanoparticle.
 Implicit solvent is modeled by Langevin thermostat.
 The Langevin dynamics has been implemented by Analytical Dissipative Integrator approach.
+Units are given in SI.

 Product is written in C/C++ (physical process simulation) and OpenGL (3D graphics).
 If you have questions regarding usage and/or collaboration, feel free to `contact us <b.m.tanygin@gmail.com>`_.
 Original publication for `citation <http://cpb.iphy.ac.cn/EN/abstract/abstract65596.shtml>`_: ::